threefoldtech/info_grid/src/dashboard/contracts_list.md

 ## Overview

-From the Playground, you can check your contracts by navigating to the `Contracts` tab from the sidebar.
+From the Dashboard, you can check your contracts by navigating to the `Contracts` tab from the sidebar.
 On this page, you will see the `Contracts List`.

 ![image](img/contracts_list.png)